-1. The Company has established a suppliers' ethics mailbox (the "Suppliers' Ethics Mailbox") as a channel of communication so that suppliers of the Company and the companies that they in turn hire to provide services or supplies to the Company (the "Subcontractors"), their respective professionals, and companies that have participated in service or supply bidding to be suppliers may report conduct that may involve a breach by a Group professional of the Governance and Sustainability System or an illegal act or the commission by a supplier, one of its Subcontractors or their respective professionals of an illegal act or act in violation of the provisions of this Code of Ethics within the framework of their commercial relationship with the Company or the companies of its Group.
+- 1. The Company has established a suppliers' ethics mailbox (the "Suppliers' Ethics Mailbox") as a channel of communication so that suppliers of the Company and the companies that they in turn hire to provide services or supplies to the Company (the "Subcontractors"), their respective professionals, and companies that have participated in service or supply bidding to be suppliers may report conduct that may involve a breach by a professional of the Iberdrola Group's companies of the Governance and Sustainability System or an illegal act or the commission by a supplier, one of its Subcontractors or their respective professionals of an illegal act or act in violation of the provisions of this Code of Ethics within the framework of their commercial relationship with the Company or the companies of the Group. - 2.
+Suppliers must report as promptly as possible the above conduct of which they become aware due to their commercial relationship with the Company or the companies of the Iberdrola Group.

-- 2. Suppliers must report as promptly as possible the above conduct of which they become aware due to their commercial relationship with the Company or the companies of its Group. - 3.
-By contracting with a company of the Group, suppliers undertake to inform their professionals and their Subcontractors of the contents of sections A, E and F of this Code of Ethics and of the existence of the Suppliers' Ethics Mailbox, as well as to require their Subcontractors to inform their professionals thereof.
-In addition, suppliers must be able to verify compliance with such obligations at the request of the Group company. - 4.
-Suppliers and Subcontractors may also use the Suppliers' Ethics Mailbox to make queries or comments regarding the content of sections A, E and F of this Code of Ethics. - 5.
-The country subholding and head of business companies of the Group that have compliance divisions may create their own suppliers' ethics mailboxes or any other reporting channels that they deem suitable or appropriate for such purpose and shall report and be coordinated with the Compliance Unit pursuant to the internal rules and procedures that have been established. - 6.
-Communications addressed to the suppliers' ethics mailboxes may be sent by filling out an electronic form that will be available on the Company's corporate website (in the suppliers area) and, if appropriate, on the websites of the companies of its Group, in a section to be called "Suppliers' Ethics Mailbox". - 7.
-The foregoing shall be without prejudice to the operation of the suppliers' ethics mailboxes fully observing applicable law in each country in which the Group operates.
-The obligations and commitments assumed by the Group in its relations with third parties, as well as the customs and good practices of the countries in which it does business, shall also be fully observed.
+- 3. By contracting with a company of the Group, suppliers undertake to inform their professionals and their Subcontractors of the contents of Sections A, E and F of this Code of Ethics and of the existence of the Suppliers' Ethics Mailbox, as well as to require their Subcontractors to inform their professionals thereof.
+In addition, suppliers must be able to verify compliance with such obligations at the request of the Iberdrola Group company. - 4.
+Suppliers and Subcontractors may also use the Suppliers' Ethics Mailbox to make queries or comments regarding the content of Sections A, E and F of this Code of Ethics. - 5.
+The companies of the Group that have compliance divisions may create their own suppliers' ethics mailboxes or any other reporting channels that they deem suitable or appropriate for such purpose and shall report and be coordinated with the Compliance Unit pursuant to the internal rules and procedures that have been established. - 6.
+Communications addressed to the suppliers' ethics mailboxes may be sent by filling out an electronic form that will be available on the Company's corporate website (in the suppliers area) and, if appropriate, on the websites of the Group's companies, in a section to be called "Suppliers' Ethics Mailbox". - 7.
+The foregoing shall be without prejudice to the operation of the suppliers' ethics mailboxes fully observing applicable law in each country in which the companies of the Iberdrola Group operate.
+The obligations and commitments assumed by the Group's companies in their relations with third parties, as well as the customs and good practices of the countries in which they do business, shall also be fully observed.